Enrico Caruso: Metropolitan Opera

-In 1903, Caruso made his debut with the Metropolitan Opera in New York City.
+On 23 November 1903, Caruso made his debut with the Metropolitan Opera in New York City.
 The gap between his London and New York engagements had been filled by a series of performances in Italy, Portugal and South America.
 Caruso's contract had been negotiated by his agent, the banker and impresario Pasquale Simonelli.
-Caruso's debut was in a new production of Rigoletto on 23 November 1903.
-This time, Marcella Sembrich sang opposite him as Gilda.
-A few months later, he began his lifelong association with the Victor Talking Machine Company.
+Caruso's Met debut was in a new production of Rigoletto with Marcella Sembrich singing opposite him as Gilda.
+A few months later, Caruso began his lifelong association with the Victor Talking Machine Company.
 He made his first American records on 1 February 1904, having signed a lucrative financial deal with Victor.
-Thereafter, his recording career ran in tandem with his Met career, both bolstering each other, until his death in 1921.
+Thereafter, his recording career ran in concert with his Met career, each bolstering the other, until his death in 1921.

-Caruso purchased the Villa Bellosguardo, a palatial country house near Florence, in 1904.
-The villa became his retreat away from the pressures of the operatic stage and the grind of travel.
+In 1904, Caruso purchased the Villa Bellosguardo, a palatial estate near Florence.
+The villa became his retreat from the pressures of the operatic stage and the grind of travel.
 Caruso's preferred address in New York City was a suite at Manhattan's Knickerbocker Hotel.
-Caruso commissioned the New York jewellers Tiffany & Co. to strike a 24-carat-gold medal adorned with the tenor's profile.
+Caruso commissioned the New York jewellers Tiffany & Co. to strike a 24-carat gold medal adorned with the tenor's profile.
 He presented the medal in gratitude to Simonelli as a souvenir of his many well-remunerated performances at the Met.

-In addition to his regular New York engagements, Caruso gave recitals and operatic performances in a large number of cities across the United States and sang in Canada.
-He also continued to sing widely in Europe, appearing again at Covent Garden in 1904–07 and 1913–14, and undertaking a UK tour in 1909.
+In addition to his regular New York engagements, Caruso appeared in opera and gave occasional recitals in a large number of cities across the United States and Canada.
+He also continued to sing widely in South America and Europe, appearing again at Covent Garden in 1904–07 and 1913–14, and undertaking a UK tour in 1909.
 Audiences in France, Belgium, Monaco, Austria, Hungary and Germany also heard him before the outbreak of World War I. In 1909, Melba asked him to participate in her forthcoming tour of Australia, but he declined because of the significant amount of travel time that such a trip would entail.